Axway/amplify-central/content/en/docs/amplify_relnotes/20210930_ampc_agents_relnotes.md

 The following agent issues are fixed in this update:

 * **Agent cannot contact JFrog**.
-Previously when agent try to reach out the service for checking the latest available release, it did not take advantage of the proxy configuration.
-Now any outside connectivity is going thought the proxy if configured.
+Previously, when the agent contacted the service to check for the latest available release, it did not take advantage of the proxy configuration.
+Now, all outside connectivity goes through the proxy, if configured.

 ## Known limitations